 Kyle Korver scored five points in a single possession late in the third to push the lead to 12 points.

-After officials watched a video replay, the call was ...
+After officials watched a video replay, the call was upheld that ...